Previous Fanconi Hope-Sponsored Research

 Fanconi Hope awarded a grant of £20,000 to Dr Ketan J Patel, MD, PhD, from the Laboratory of Molecular Biology, Cambridge University towards his ongoing work on a research project entitled: Reconstituting and Dissecting Monoubiquitination in the FA Tumor Suppressor Pathway.

-Dr Patel, who is recognised as a world expert in molecular research related to Fanconi Anaemia, is being funded in this research programme by the US Fanconi Anaemia Research Fund (FARF).
-Fanconi Hope’s contribution to this funding represents a significant proportion of the total required over the next year and demonstrates our commitment to support key FA researchers in the UK.
+Dr Patel, who is recognised as a world expert in molecular research related to Fanconi Anaemia, was funded in this research programme by the US Fanconi Anaemia Research Fund (FARF).
+Fanconi Hope’s contribution to this funding represented a significant proportion of the total required over a year and demonstrated our commitment to support key FA researchers in the UK.

 Using iPSC Technology to Understand Early Haematopoietic Development in FA Patients